Michael C Hughes

 This exploratory work can be simply through very large format prints, book publishing designs and fully three dimensional work, such as with my Oriental Hearth project.

-In my forthcoming exhibition ‘regeneration’, I am looking to explore new ways of image making and expression.
-Incorporating a mix of portraiture and landscape imagery, combined with sculptural installation pieces, I am trying to push and develop my personal work.”
+In my recent exhibition ‘regeneration’, I was looking to explore new ways of image making and expression.
+Incorporating a mix of portraiture and landscape imagery, combined with sculptural installation pieces, and thereby trying to push and develop my personal work.”

 Michael has spent his working life in the visual arts and design industry.
 He has an MA in Photography from the University of Brighton and also owns and runs the design agency Wild Dog Design, based in Brighton, England.